dvaug86/Tutorial-Todo-List-advanced-CodeCommerce/README.md

 update 2:
 did not need to redo tutorial, I had forgotten that I need to stop running the app and then do npm start again after install of tailwind

+update 3:
+tutorial is completed.
+This might be my favorite one.
+I did start skiing over my tips when I initially started with trying to put the keys in a .env file.
+However he does have a follow up video which I am going to watch that shows how to do it so I can figure out my mistakes.